ExeClim/Isca/docs/source/modules/held_suarez.rst

 |                                | | fields computed by either ``newtonian_damping`` or ``top_down_newtonian_damping``|                      |
 +--------------------------------+-------------------------------+----------------------------------------------------+----------------------+

 In the next few sections we will describe each of the main options above in detail.
 A list of namelist parameters for ``hs_forcing_mod``, and their effect and default values, is included at the end of this documentation page in **Namelist options**.
+Diagnostics that can be output by this module are alos described at the end of the documentation.

 Rayleigh damping